DavidDiazGuerra/gpuRIR/scripts/README.md

 # Generate IR with filters

-`generate_IR_with_filters` is a script to generate room impulse response (RIRs) files, ready to be used to convolve audio files.
+`generate_IR_with_filters.py` is a script to generate room impulse response (RIRs) files.
+IR files are saved as a .wav file, ready to be used to convolve audio files.
 Also provided are filters and features which add further functionalities to RIR generation.
 Goal of those features are achieving the most realistic reverb quality possible, add sonic flexibility, yet striking a balance with performance to increase gpuRIR's attractiveness to machine learning applications such as de-reverberation.

 # Features